Understanding Expressivity of GNN in Rule Learning: Related Works

-Since GNN has shown good performance on a wide range of tasks involving graph-structured data, many existing work try to analyze the expressiveness of GNN.
-Most of these works analyze the expressiveness with tools from graph isomorphism testing.
-A well-known result~\cite{xu2018powerful} shows that the expressiveness of vanilla GNN is limited to Weisfeiler-Lehman~(WL) test.
-To improve the expressiveness of GNNs, most of the existing works either utilize GNNs motivated by high-order WL test~\cite{morris2019weisfeiler,morris2020weisfeiler} or apply special initial features to improve the expressiveness of GNN~\cite{abboud2020surprising,you2021identity,sato2021random,zhang2021labeling}.

-Except for using graph isomorphism testing, \citet{barcelo2020logical} analyzes the expressiveness of GNN with logic and identifies that the logical rules from graded modal logic can be captured by vanilla GNN.
-However, their analysis is limited to node classification on the homogenous graph.
+GNN~\citep{kipf2016semi,gilmer2017neural} has shown good performance on a wide range of tasks involving graph-structured data, thus many existing works try to analyze the expressivity of GNNs.
+Most of these works analyze the expressivity of GNNs from the perspective of graph isomorphism testing.
+A well-known result~\citep{xu2018powerful} shows that the expressivity of vanilla GNN is limited to WL test and the result is extended to KG by \citet{barcelo2022weisfeiler}.
+To improve the expressivity of GNNs, most of the existing works either design GNNs motivated by high-order WL test~\citep{morris2019weisfeiler,morris2020weisfeiler,barcelo2022weisfeiler} or apply special initial representations~\citep{abboud2020surprising,you2021identity,sato2021random,zhang2021labeling}.
+Except for using graph isomorphism testing, \citet{barcelo2020logical} analyze the {logical expressivity of GNNs} and identify that the logical rules from graded modal logic can be learned by vanilla GNN.
+However, their analysis is limited to node classification on the single-relational graph.
+Except from the expressivity of vanilla GNN, \citet{tena2022explainable} propose monotonic GNN whose prediction can be explained by symbolical rules in Datalog and the expressivity of monotonic GNN is further analyzed in \citet{cucala2023correspondence}.